MattCSmith/Project-365/README.md

 ## Day 125
 ### **Project:** Migrating Challenged.Dev
 Today I continued migrating to a new droplet since I was unable to downgrade the droplet.
 Todays task was set up ssh on the ubuntu droplet and secure it.
 I also made a start on installing things like Node, PM2, Nginx etc, ready for congiguration tomorrow.

+## Day 126
+### **Project:** Migrating Challenged.Dev
+In continuation from yesterday I continued migrating to the new droplet.
+Todays task was to continue setting up and configuring the requirements for the application.
+After a little more setting up tomorrow, I should be ready to start migrating the actual application.